 Benefit amounts vary with household size and income.
 As required by law, allotments for various household sizes are revised October 1 of each year to reflect the cost of the Thrifty Food Plan, a model plan for a low-cost nutritious diet that is developed and costed by USDA.
-The American Recovery and Reinvestment Act of 2009 (ARRA), Pub.
-L. No. 111-5, provided increased SNAP benefits, which households began receiving April 1, 2009.

 The benefits each household receives are used to purchase food at authorized retail stores.
 States issue benefits in the form of debit cards, which recipients can use to purchase food.
 This is known as electronic benefits transfer (EBT).
 Welfare reform legislation required all States to use EBT by 2002, and all States have achieved full compliance.